Get Involved

 • Able to dedicate 3-4 hours a week, and one overnight a month, to volunteer with SOS.

-• Willing to abide by a strict anonymity
+• Willing to abide by a strict anonymity and confidentiality policy.

 • Comfortable in communicating in English; added language proficiencies are a bonus.